arut/nginx-ts-module/README.rst

   When setting an explicit value for the ``MAX`` parameter, the following note should be taken into account.
-  If two segments following each other differ in duration by a factor more that two, dash.js_ may run into busy cycle requesting the second segment over and over again.
+  If two segments following each other differ in duration by a factor more that two, dash.js_ may run into a busy cycle requesting the second segment over and over again.

 The ``segments`` parameter specifies the maximum number of segments in a